ArupSEK/Subdomain-status-check/README.md

 🌟 Join us on this thrilling, laughter-packed adventure!
 Together, we'll conquer subdomains and have a blast along the way! 🌟

 🚀 May the Subdomain Force be with You! 🚀

+python subdomain_checker.py -D my_subdomains.txt -T 4
+-D or --domain-file: Specify the path to your subdomain text file (e.g., my_subdomains.txt).
+-T or --threads: Choose the number of threads to use for concurrent checking.
+This number depends on your machine's capabilities.
+You can adjust it to speed up or slow down the checking process.